Virginia waterleaf

 The fruit is a 1-chambered capsule with 1 to 3 seeds.

-Similar
+Similar Species

 Great waterleaf (Hydrophyllum appendiculatum) is a somewhat taller plant with less deeply divided leaves and both short and long hairs on the stems.
 It reaches up to 48 at maturity.
 Stem leaves are shallowly palmately divided into usually 5 lobes, giving them a maple-like appearance.
 The petals are lavender to pink, rarely white.
 The upper stems are densely hairy with both short and long hairs.
 The inflorescence stalk and the individual flower stalks are densely hairy.
 The stamens and style extend only slightly beyond the petals.
-It is found only in the southeast.
+In Minnesota it is found only in the southeast.

 Common